neelsmith/greeklang/fst/notes/design.md

 Data:

-- 2 directories of dynamically loaded files:  one defining stems, and one implementing inflectional rules
+- 2 directories of dynamically loaded files:  one defining stems, and one implementing inflectional rules.
+The directories should be configurable
 - single list of additional tags

 Process:

 - automatically extract list of URNs from stems
+- best practice:  every lexicon is identified by some user-defined stem, e.g., <ml> for middle Liddell
 - acceptors allow optional inclusion of additional tags